OpenEvalProject/evals/manuscripts/elife-50712/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/50712/elife-50712-fig7-v2.jpg)

-**Figure 7.:** InSyn1- /- mice exhibit hypoactivity.Analysis of open field exploration behavior (A–D).
+**Figure 7.:** Analysis of open field exploration behavior (A–D).
 (A) Distance traveled in the open field over 1 hr shown in 5 min time blocks (ANOVA with repeated measure, WT n = 21, KO n = 21, main effects of group F(1, 38)=8.359, p=0.06, post-hoc t-test).
 (B) The plot of the total distance traveled (Two-tailed t-test, p=0.0066).
 (C) Graph of stereotypy behavior (ANOVA with repeated measure, WT n = 21, KO n = 21, no group difference for genotype F(1, 38)=1.186, p=0.283).
 (D) The plot of the duration spent in the center of the field (ANOVA with repeated measure, WT n = 21, KO n = 21, no group difference for genotype F(1, 38)=1.314, p=0.259).
 (E–F).
 Graphs depicting data from the light-dark transition test for: (E) Measurement of the latency to enter the light area (Two-tailed t-test, WT n = 19, KO n = 16, p=0.5970); (F) Total crosses between the areas (Two-tailed t-test, WT n = 20, KO n = 16, p=0.9888); (G) Time spent in the light area (Two-tailed t-test, WT n = 20, KO n = 16, p=0.1295); and (H) Total activity (Two-tailed t-test, WT n = 20, KO n = 16, p=0.0265). bb; beam break. *p<0.05, **p<0.01, ***p<0.001.

 Based on our findings that InSyn1 mRNA expression is abundant in the hippocampus and that its deletion resulted in both altered DGC and GABAR distribution as well as elevated neuronal excitability in vitro, we next tested whether InSyn1 null mice showed abnormal hippocampal activity during exploration of the open field in vivo.
 To analyze in vivo neural activity, we infected neurons in the dentate gyrus of the dorsal hippocampus with GCaMP6f-expressing AAV under the control of CaMKII promoter, followed by GRINS lens implantation 3–4 weeks later (Chen et al., 2013).
 In vivo imaging via a head-mounted miniaturized 1P microscope was utilized to image and record neural activity via Ca2+-induced fluorescence events in both WT and InSyn1 null mice during exploration (Figure 8A and B)(Ghosh et al., 2011).
 Prior electrophysiological and calcium imaging studies report a sparse and a low-frequency neuronal activity in which the rate depends on the status of animal behavior in this task (Danielson et al., 2016; Leutgeb et al., 2007; Pernía-Andrade and Jonas, 2014).
 Raster plots of calcium events depict relatively sparse neuronal activity in both WT and KO animals during exploration of the open field (Figure 8B).
 Quantification of calcium events revealed the event rate of KO mice was significantly elevated (WT = 0.044 Hz vs KO = 0.098 Hz), and this increase was found during both the movement (WT = 0.050 Hz vs KO = 0.121 Hz) and the stationary (WT = 0.041 Hz vs KO = 0.075 Hz) periods (Figure 8C).
 The ratio of neuronal firing events during movement versus stationary periods showed no statistical difference between genotypes (Figure 8D–E).
 Taken together, these data demonstrate that loss of InSyn1 has a profound impact on neural activity in vivo, consistent with our observations of activity in vitro.

 ![Figure 8.](https://cdn.elifesciences.org/articles/50712/elife-50712-fig8-v2.jpg)

-**Figure 8.:** InSyn1- /- mice exhibit elevated neuronal activity in the dentate gyrus.(A) Left; experimental design showing unilateral AAV-CaMKII-GCaMP6f injection into the DG of the dorsal hippocampus.
+**Figure 8.:** (A) Left; experimental design showing unilateral AAV-CaMKII-GCaMP6f injection into the DG of the dorsal hippocampus.
 The image was generated by the Allen Institute Brain Explorer two software (http://mouse.brain-map.org/static/brainexplorer).
 Right; an image of GCaMP6f expression and the position of the implanted GRIN lens.
 Scale bar; 500 um.
 A ΔF/F transformed image is inserted.
 Scale bar; 20 µm.
 (B) Representative images of a Ca2+-transient-raster plot from 40 cells.
 (C) Measurements of Ca2+ event rate.
 (Two-tailed t-test, WT n = 4, KO n = 4, total, p=0.0011. movement, p=0.0269. stationary, p=0.0143). *p<0.05, **p<0.01.
 (D) Scatter plot of movement and stationary state-related Ca2+-transient frequency recorded from WT and InSyn1 KO mice.
 (E) Bar graph showing the Ca2+-transient event ratio of movement to stationary (Two-tailed t-test, WT n = 4, KO n = 4, p=0.496).

 The hippocampus plays a pivotal role in the processing of emotional information through circuitry connections with other brain regions such as the amygdala (Engin and Treit, 2007).
 This cognitive processing may involve hippocampal DGC-positive inhibitory synapses, as mice lacking dystrophin (Mdx null mice) exhibit altered hippocampal function and significant cognitive disturbances in fear conditioning (Chaussenot et al., 2015; Dallérac et al., 2011; Vaillend and Chaussenot, 2017; Vaillend et al., 2010).
 Based on these prior studies of DGC function in the CNS and our observations of the altered hippocampal activity of the InSyn1 null mice, we next examined the contextual memory capability in the fear conditioning paradigm in which mice learn to associate aversive events (mild electric shock) within a specific context (Figure 9A).
 The freezing behavior during the context test attribute to hippocampal or temporal lobe processes (Phillips and LeDoux, 1992).
 Twenty-four hours after the foot shock, InSyn1 KO mice showed a marked decrease in conditioned freezing to the context compared to their WT littermates (Figure 9B and C).
 The freezing rate immediately after the footshock, which is an index of stress-induced fear response, were comparable between WT and KO mice.
 (Figure 9D).
 We also evaluated the dose-response relationship to electric foot shock and found InSyn1 KO mice responses were comparable to that of WT mice (Figure 9D).
 These data demonstrate that although InSyn1 KO mice perceive sensory footshock, contextual memory of these events is significantly impaired.
 These effects are unlikely to be due to differences in innate anxiety levels as baseline anxiety was normal in open field and light-dark emergence testing.
 Instead, the effects on cognitive performance were likely downstream of the elevated activity we detected in the dentate gyrus.
 To further test this possibility, we next investigated whether differential activation of neurons could be observed in the hippocampus using an independent method.
 To this end, we quantified c-Fos expression in the DG of both phenotypes. c-Fos is an early immediate gene whose expression is a marker of neural activity in hippocampal neurons during fear conditioning and memory retrieval (Milanovic et al., 1998; Reijmers et al., 2007).
 Following contextual fear memory retrieval, mice were perfused and stained with a c-Fos-specific antibody (Figure 9E).
 The quantitative comparison revealed a 26% increase of c-Fos-positive cells in the DG of InSyn1 KO mice, indicative of an effect of genotype on neuronal activity in this paradigm (Figure 9F).
 In summary, these data indicate InSyn1 is vital for normal neuronal activity in the hippocampus and that its loss significantly increases neuronal activity and impairs contextual fear memory.

 ![Figure 9.](https://cdn.elifesciences.org/articles/50712/elife-50712-fig9-v2.jpg)

-**Figure 9.:** InSyn1- /- mice exhibit reduced memory recall and elevated c-Fos staining in contextual fear conditioning.(A) Experimental scheme of contextual fear conditioning.
+**Figure 9.:** (A) Experimental scheme of contextual fear conditioning.
 After acclimation, mice receive a mild aversive foot-shock in a conditioning chamber.
 The next day, freezing upon placement in the chamber (without shock) was assessed.
 (B) Graph of startle responses to foot shock.
 Mice were exposed to different intensities of foot shock and the vertical acceleration was quantified and normalized.
 Two-way repeated measure ANOVA, Genotype effect, F (1, 29)=0.7095, p=0.4065.
 (C) Graph of the freezing response after shock stimulation between WT and KO mice.
 (D) Line graph representing the time of freezing in 1 min time bins during the fear memory test.
 Two-way repeated measure ANOVA, Genotype effect, F(1, 38)=18.38, p=0.0001.
 Bonferroni post-hoc analysis, 1 min p=0.0004, 2 min p=0.0085, 3 min p=0.0172, 4 min p=0.0735, 5 min p=0.1928. *p<0.05, **p<0.01, ***p<0.001.
 (E) Graph showing the total time of freezing is reduced more than 30% in InSyn1 KO mice compared to the WT littermates (WT n = 21, KO n = 19, two-tailed t-test, p<0.0001).
 (F) Representative images of hippocampus DG from WT and InSyn1KO stained for c-Fos (red) and Nissl (blue).
 Scale bars; 20 µm.
 (G) Bar graph represents c-Fos positive cell density in the DG regions of WT and KO hippocampal tissues.
 (Two-tailed t-test, WT n = 34 from four brains, KO n = 36 from five brains, p=0.0078). **p<0.01, ***p<0.001.

 ## Discussion